Vedda language: Archaic terms

-According to research at the turn of the 20th century by British anthropologists Charles and Brenda Seligman, the use of archaic Sinhalese words in Vedda may have arisen from the need to communicate freely in the presence of Sinhalese speakers without being understood.
-They claimed that this need encouraged the development of a code internal to the Vedda language that included archaic Sinhalese words (as well as mispronounced and invented words) in order to intentionally obfuscate meaning.
+According to research at the turn of the 20th century by British anthropologists Charles and Brenda Seligman, the use of archaic Sinhala words in Vedda may have arisen from the need to communicate freely in the presence of Sinhala speakers without being understood.
+They claimed that this need encouraged the development of a code internal to the Vedda language that included archaic Sinhala words (as well as mispronounced and invented words) in order to intentionally obfuscate meaning.

-Substratum influence in Sinhalese
+Substratum influence in Sinhala

-According to Geiger and Gair, Sinhalese has features that set it apart from other Indo-Aryan languages.
+According to Geiger and Gair, Sinhala has features that set it apart from other Indo-Aryan languages.
 Some of the differences can be explained by the substrate influence of parent stock of the Vedda language.
-Sinhalese has many words that are only found in Sinhalese or it is shared between Sinhalese and Vedda and cannot be etymologically derived from Middle or Old Indo-Aryan.
-Common examples are kola in Sinhalese and Vedda for 'leaf' (although others suggest a Dravidian origin for this word.), dola in Sinhalese for 'pig' and 'offering' in Vedda.
+Sinhala has many words that are only found in Sinhala or it is shared between Sinhala and Vedda and cannot be etymologically derived from Middle or Old Indo-Aryan.
+Common examples are kola in Sinhala and Vedda for 'leaf' (although others suggest a Dravidian origin for this word.), dola in Sinhala for 'pig' and 'offering' in Vedda.
 Other common words are rera for 'wild duck' and gala for 'stones' in toponyms found throughout the island (although others have also suggested a Dravidian origin).
-There are also high frequency words denoting body parts in Sinhalese such as oluva for 'head', kakula for 'leg', bella for 'neck' and kalava for 'thighs' that are derived from pre-Sinhalese languages of Sri Lanka.
-The author of the oldest Sinhalese grammar, Sidatsangarava, written in the 13th century has recognized a category of words that exclusively belonged to early Sinhalese.
+There are also high frequency words denoting body parts in Sinhala such as oluva for 'head', kakula for 'leg', bella for 'neck' and kalava for 'thighs' that are derived from pre-Sinhala languages of Sri Lanka.
+The oldest Sinhala grammar, Sidatsangarava, written in the 13th century, recognized a category of words that exclusively belonged to early Sinhala.
 It lists naramba ('to see') and kolamba ('ford' or 'harbour') as belonging to an indigenous source.
 Kolamba is the source of the name of the commercial capital Colombo.